chrispsn/mesh/README.md

 ### Tables

-Tables are common in spreadsheets but are underrepresented in traditional programming languages.
+Tables are common in spreadsheets, but less so in traditional programming languages.
 Mesh hopes to change that!

-Visually in the grid, they're rows and columns with headers.
-In JavaScript terms, tables are vanilla arrays of objects, but with the ability to:
+Tables appear in the grid as rows and columns with a header row at the top.

+But in JavaScript terms, tables are arrays of objects.
+The wrapper function `_makeTable` adds the ability to:

-- create default column values (default row properties), including calculated columns (`_makeTable` parameter 1)
+- specify default columns (default row object properties), including calculated columns (parameter 1)
-- expand or shrink based on a specified length, including one calculated from other cells at runtime (`makeTable` parameter 2)
+- expand or shrink based on a specified length, including one calculated from other cells at runtime (parameter 2)
-- reference other cells in the table based on the row's absolute or relative position.
+- reference other cells in the table based on the row's absolute or relative position, via a few default row properties:
+  - `this` (the row)
+  - `i` (the row's index)
+  - `t` (the table).

 Create an array or object by clicking on a value a cell and pressing `Ctrl + Alt + t`.